szabgab/rust.code-maven.com/pages/diverging-functions.md

 When would we need to use this?

 This is a simplified version of the code I used in the [resize image with error handling](/resize-image) example.

+We are expecting a number on the command line that can be represented using a 32-bit unsigned integer.
+We would like to provide a **usage** if the user did not supply anything or if the value could not converted to a `u32`.

 ![](examples/invalid-parameter/src/main.rs)